GCSE Art and Design: Art Craft and Design

 - AO4: Present a personal and meaningful response that realises intentions and demonstrates understanding of visual language.

 Across year 10 and 11, students will complete three projects.

 Component 1: Coursework.
 60%

-Sense of place /self: Students will visit the Tate Modern gallery in Central London to meet a contemporary artist who explore similar themes.
+Still Life (Introductory project) : Students will visit the Tate Modern gallery in Central London to explore artists that have looked at a similar theme.
 After visiting the exhibition, students will explore 2D and 3D work in order to produce an experimental individual response.

 Component 2: Externally Set Assignment 40%